 .
 He is an Editor of Management Science

-in the Finance Area and an Associate Editor for Mathematical Finance,Operations Research, SIAM Journal on Financial Mathematics, Mathematics and Financial Economics, Journal of Credit Risk, Journal of Risk
+in the Finance Area and an Associate Editor for Mathematical Finance,Operations Research, SIAM Journal on Financial Mathematics, Finance and Stochastics, Mathematics and Financial Economics, Journal of Credit Risk, and Journal of Risk.

 Kay's papers have won the SIAM Financial Mathematics and Engineering Conference Paper Prize (2014), the Fama/DFA Prize